aem-design/aem.design/_manual/020-devtools.md

 There are three types of playbooks that perform automated tasks; operation playbooks, group playbooks and site playbooks.
 A group playbook provisions servers and applications while a site playbook provisions an entire platform.
 The site playbook will typically run a few group playbooks which will form the platform.
 Operation playbooks performs regular tasks on groups such as repository maintenance and package deployments.

-By convention, the group playbooks are named after the group vars and site playbooks are prefixed with ‘site-’.
+By convention, the group playbooks are named after the group vars and site playbooks are prefixed with 'site-'.

 ### Site Playbooks